-As disclosed in our Current Report on Form 8-K filed on July 21, 2022 (the "July 21th Form 8-K"), the Audit Committee of the Board of Directors of the Company, on July 15, 2022, unanimously voted to dismiss BDO as the Company's independent registered public accounting firm and to engage KPMG LLP as the Company's independent registered public accounting firm for the 2022 fiscal year.
+As disclosed in our Current Report on Form 8-K filed on July 21, 2022 (the "July 21 Form 8-K"), the Audit Committee of the Board of Directors of the Company, on July 15, 2022, unanimously voted to dismiss BDO USA, LLP ("BDO") as the Company's independent registered public accounting firm and to engage KPMG LLP as the Company's independent registered public accounting firm for the 2022 fiscal year.

-BDO's reports on the Company's financial statements for each of the fiscal years ended December 31, 2021 and December 31, 2020 did not contain an adverse opinion or a disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope, or accounting principles.
-During the Company's fiscal years ended December 31, 2021 and December 31, 2020, and through the date of dismissal, there were no disagreements with BDO on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure which, if not resolved to the satisfaction of BDO, would have caused BDO to make reference to the subject matter of the disagreement in connection with its report.
+During the fiscal years ended December 31, 2023 and 2022, KPMG's reports on the Company's financial statements did not contain an adverse opinion or a disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope, or accounting principles.
+During the fiscal year ended December 31, 2022, BDO did not report on the Company's financial statements.
+During the Company's fiscal year ended December 31, 2022 for the period of their engagement, there were no disagreements with BDO on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure which, if not resolved to the satisfaction of BDO, would have caused BDO to make reference to the subject matter of the disagreement in connection with any report it would issue.

-During the fiscal years ended December 31, 2021 and December 31, 2020 and the subsequent period through the date of dismissal, there have been no reportable events within the meaning of Item 304(a)(1)(v) of Regulation S-K promulgated by the SEC.
+During the fiscal year ended December 31, 2022, there were no reportable events within the meaning of Item 304(a)(1)(v) of Regulation S-K promulgated by the SEC.

-During the fiscal years ended December 31, 2021 and December 31, 2020 and the subsequent period to the date of its engagement, neither the Company nor anyone acting on its behalf has consulted with KPMG regarding (i) the application of accounting principles to a specific transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's financial statements, and neither a written report or oral advice was provided to the Company that KPMG concluded was an important factor considered by the Company in reaching a decision as to any accounting, auditing, or financial reporting issue; (ii) any matter that was the subject of a disagreement within the meaning of Item 304(a)(1)(iv) of Regulation S-K; or (iii) any reportable event within the meaning of Item 304(a)(1)(v) of Regulation S-K.
+During the fiscal year ended December 31, 2022 prior to the period of their engagement, neither the Company nor anyone acting on its behalf consulted with KPMG regarding (i) the application of accounting principles to a specific transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's financial statements, and neither a written report or oral advice was provided to the Company that KPMG concluded was an important factor considered by the Company in reaching a decision as to any accounting, auditing, or financial reporting issue; (ii) any matter that was the subject of a disagreement within the meaning of Item 304(a)(1)(iv) of Regulation S-K; or (iii) any reportable event within the meaning of Item 304(a)(1)(v) of Regulation S-K.